 Nomination guidelines

-The EC shall create procedural guidelines for the Nominating Committee with advice from the membership.
+The EC is responsible for implementing procedural guidelines for the Nominating Committee with advice from the membership (further detail can be found in the Operations Manual).
 The deliberations of the Nominating Committee shall be confidential.
 No candidate's name shall be placed before the membership for election without permission from the individual.

 NLTAPA shall follow the recommendation of Robert's Rules of Order regarding selection of nominating committee members as nominees: "Members of the Nominating Committee are not barred from becoming nominees for offices.
 To make such a requirement would mean, first, that service on the